aramaraj/android-todo-app/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Challenges encountered while building the app.
 - I had challenges in emulator starting up.
 I had chosen android NExus 5 phone with 6.0 and API 23.
-I then used the NExus 4 with android 16 and Android4.1.
+I then used the Nexus 4 with android 16 and Android4.1.
 My system had very less memory that was the reason for this.
-I also conected my nexus 5 directly and tested the app there.
+I also conected my Nexus 5 directly and tested the app there.
 Only issue was live debug was not possible .
 - I had toruble in the call back methods when switching to the new acttivity and coming back to the Main activity.
 I had not used the REQUEST_CODE poeroperly  while starting the Edit activity.